- How does fat burning work?

 In another small study, it helped participants to cut their calorie consumption by 275 calories a day.
 To add it to your diet, consider using dilute apple cider vinegar mixed with water (or another drink) a few times a day.
 Alternatively, try adding it to dressings, sauces and marinades.

-Healthy fats – you might be thinking ‘how can eating fats help you to burn fat?’ but if you ingest the right ones, then they can prevent weight gain and help you to feel full.
+Healthy fats – you might be thinking ‘how can eating fats help you to lose weight or burn fat?’ but if you ingest the right ones, then they can prevent weight gain and help you to feel full.
 This is because they take a while to digest, meaning it takes longer for your stomach to empty.
 With time this will lower your appetite and hunger levels.

 A good example of this is the Mediterranean diet, as its use of olive oil, coconut oil, avocados, seeds and nuts have been proven to be better at preventing weight gain than low fat diets.